 In addition to the elements of a contract that are described above, there must be certainty about the important terms as to the subject matter of what the parties are agreeing to do or refrain from doing.
 There will be differences as to what are the important terms between different transactions.
 Possible key terms are: what are the specific actions or obligations that are promised; who must perform what is promised; when is the performance of the promises is to be carried out; how is the quality of performance o be assessed; and how is payment to be calculated.
-If there is uncertainty about the subject matter of what the parties are agreeing to do, the risk is that the contract is 'void for uncertainty'.
+If there is uncertainty about what the parties are agreeing to do, the contract may be 'void for uncertainty'.
 That is, what the parties intended to be a legally binding commitment will not be enforced by a court.
-For example, an actor was promised that in consideration of entering the acting agreement, the actor would be paid a 'reasonable' share of profits if the film was successful.
-This agreement is 'void for uncertainty' as a consequence of the failure to agree a specific percentage share of profits.
+For example, an actor was promised that if he worked on the film, he would be paid a 'reasonable' share of profits if the film was successful.
+This agreement is 'void for uncertainty' because there is no clear agreement to pay a specific percentage share of profits.
+He could end up with nothing or an amount he does not think is 'reasonable'.